 Giving birth to Blue Ivy Carter in January 2012 didn't slow her down.
 Within a few months, she was performing in Atlantic City, and she later appeared at President Barack Obama's second inauguration.
 Joined by Michelle Williams and Kelly Rowland, she headlined the Super Bowl XLVII halftime show.
 Life Is But a Dream, a documentary, first aired on HBO in February 2013, and was followed by appearances on albums by Rowland, the-Dream, and Jay-Z. New material, such as "Bow Down" and "Standing on the Sun," trickled out without proper release.
 Then, on December 13 -- with no preceding announcement -- Beyoncé released a self-titled album with accompanying videos.
 Her husband and daughter, along with Drake, Frank Ocean, and writer Chimamanda Ngozi Adichie (via a sampled TED talk), made guest appearances.
 Knowles, assisted by the likes of Hit-Boy, Pharrell, Timbaland, Justin Timberlake, and Miguel, co-wrote and co-produced the majority of the album's material.
 Like Beyoncé's four previous solo albums, it went to number one, and quickly went platinum in the U.S. Three months after she completed the Mrs. Carter Show world tour, she and Jay-Z embarked on the On the Run tour, which reached the U.S., Canada, and France from June through September 2014.
 The following February, she was nominated for six Grammy Awards and won three, including Best R&B Song and Best R&B Performance, both for "Drunk in Love."
 Although she didn't release any new material in 2015, she co-wrote and appeared on Naughty Boy's Top Five U.K. pop hit "Runnin' (Lose It All)," and contributed vocals to Coldplay's "Hymn for the Weekend."

 In February 2016, a new single, "Formation," and its trenchant accompanying video, were released just before her Super Bowl 50 half-time performance.
 That April, another striking "visual album," Lemonade, premiered on HBO, and its audio was subsequently available for streaming and download.
 Some of the album's specific, forthright lyrics fueled speculation about the status of Beyoncé and Jay-Z's relationship.
 Kendrick Lamar, Jack White, James Blake, and the Weeknd appeared as featured artists, while Just Blaze, Mike Dean, and Diplo were among the co-producers.
-The Formation World Tour began days later. ~ Andrew Leahey & Andy Kellman
+The Formation World Tour began days later, just before the album became her sixth consecutive number one studio album. ~ Andrew Leahey & Andy Kellman

 Track List: I Am...
 World Tour